cestastanford/cesta-web/README.md

 - `stringex`: Extensions for Ruby's [String class](http://www.ruby-doc.org/core-2.1.1/String.html).
 Read more in the [documentation](https://github.com/rsl/stringex).
-- `travis`: We use travis to handle continuous deployment.

 To install the Ruby gems, ensure that the `bundler` Ruby gem is installed.
 From the command line,